-- Track and monitor – continuously track and monitor the progress of tasks against the estimated timeline.
+- Track and monitor – continuously track and monitor the progress of projects and tasks against the estimated timeline.
 Identify any problems and take appropriate actions to mitigate risks and stay on track of what was estimated.

 By combining estimation techniques, involving the team, and considering risks, your team increases the accuracy of estimations over time.

 The most commonly used methods for estimating software development time are:

 The examination of previous project management time tracking data to the one being worked on.
 Every project is unique and must be taken as so, but examining data from previous jobs can set a good basis to start from.